eldridgea/erised/README.md

 This group of containers will accept incoming DNS-over-TLS (DoH) requests, pass them through the [Pi-hole](https://pi-hole.net/) blocker, and then pass them upstream to an encrypted DNS server.

+    Note:
     This currently deploys the Caddy container using a Caddy install using a Personal License.
     Make sure to change this if you require the commerical license.

 ## Prerequsistes